 Join the Grayslake Historical Society and local genealogists in the museum’s Archives on the first Wednesday of the month at 2 p.m. for a lively discussion on researching family history.
 Share your own stories or come for advice from other genealogists.

-Make plans to visit the Grayslake Heritage Center & Museum this fall.
+Make plans to visit the Grayslake Heritage Center & Museum this winter.
 Highlights include:

 Follow us on Twitter @GrayslakeHCM and "Like" us on Facebook!